-A 2,4-D-free protocol for indirect somatic embryogenesis from in vitro-induced root explants of date palm cv.
+A 2,4-D-free protocol for indirect asexual embryogenesis from root explants of date palm cv.
 Barhi has been established.
-Different combinations and concentrations of plant growth regulators (PGRs) were applied for direct root induction from juvenile leaf explants of the apical dome in the shoot tip.
-The highest percentage of induced roots was obtained on the Murashige and Skoog (MS) medium supplemented with NAA (1 mg l-1), NOA (3 mg l-1), IBA (1 mg l-1), and 2ip (0.1 mg l-1).
-The highest percentage of induced callus, both embryogenic and non-embryogenic calli, was obtained from in vitro-induced roots cultured on the MS medium supplemented with BAP (2 mg l-1) and NAA (0.1 mg l-1).
-The highest number of somatic embryos was achieved on the MS medium supplemented with BAP (2 mg l-1) and NAA (0.1 mg l-1).
-Successful rooting of date palm plantlets achieved on the PGR-free half strength MS medium following three weeks.
-The survival rate of rooted plantlets, obtained from indirect somatic embryogenesis pathway, was 70.32%.
+Different mixtures and concentrations of plant hormones were applied for direct root induction from juvenile leaf explants of the apical meristem in the offshoot shoot terminal.
+The highest percentage of induced roots was obtained on the Murashige and Skoog (MS) medium complemented with NAA (1 mg L-1), NOA (3 mg L-1), IBA (1 mg L-1), and 2ip (0.1 mg L-1).
+The highest percentage of induced callus, both embryogenic and non-embryogenic callus, was achieved from in vitro-induced roots cultured on the Murashige and Skoog medium complemented with BAP (2 mg L-1) and NAA (0.1 mg L-1).
+The highest number of somatic embryos was acquired on the Murashige and Skoog medium complemented with BAP (2 mg L-1) and NAA (0.1 mg L-1).
+Successful rooting of date palm plantlets achieved on the PGR-free ½ MS medium following three weeks.
+The endurance value of rooted plantlets obtained from indirect somatic embryogenesis pathway, was 70.32%.
 The developed protocol would be applicable for rapid and efficient mass propagation of elite cultivars of date palm with less risk of generating genetic instability.